 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.

-We provide transportation from our Moab Adventure Center to the river and back at the trip’s end.
+We provide transportation from the Marriott SpringHill Suites Moab to the river and back at the trip’s end.
 On Day 1, a 30 minute bus ride delivers guests to the trip start along the banks of the Colorado River just outside of Moab, where guides and rafts will be waiting.
 A return ground shuttle delivers guests back to Moab by or before 4:00 PM on Day 2.
-Guests who have left vehicles in the parking area will be delivered there, then the bus continues 5 minutes further to our Moab Adventure Center.